Staff

 Chris I. Lizza, Treasurer, Lee Vining

 Chris is a lifelong resident of the Eastern Sierra who relishes the untrampled public spaces as much as the small social circles locals enjoy.
-He graduated from Mammoth High School in 1979, where he was elected Student Body President, and went on to receive a BA in Political Science at the University of Vermont, a Master’s from the American Graduate School of International Management in Arizona, and a JD from Loyola Law School in Los Angeles.
-Although he does not currently practice law, he remains an active member of the California Bar Association.
-Since 1999, he has been owner and operator of the Mono Market, a community grocery store in Lee Vining, and works seasonally full time on the Mammoth Mountain Ski Patrol.
-He is a graduate of the Sierra Leadership Institute of the Sierra Business Council and has chaired the Mono Basin Regional Planning Commission from 2003 until he was appointed to the Mono County Planning Commission in 2011.
-Chris was chosen to serve as Foreman of the Mono County Grand Jury from 2008-9, is Captain, Training Officer, and Senior EMT on the Lee Vining Volunteer Fire Department and Treasurer of the Mono Basin Historical Society.
-As a longtime contributor to numerous environmental groups, Chris was invited by the Wilderness Society to lobby representatives in Washington D.C. in support of the Wilderness Bill sponsored by Representative “Buck” McKeon and Senators Feinstein and Boxer in a successful 2008 bipartisan effort.
-Friends of the Inyo welcomed him as a board member in early 2011.
-“As a conservationist and a business person, I believe I can bring many diverse interests together to achieve sustainable and sensible solutions to land use issues.”
+He graduated from Mammoth High School in 1979 where he was elected Student Body President.
+He went on to receive a BA in Political Science at the University of Vermont, a Master’s from the American Graduate School of International Management in Arizona, and a JD from Loyola Law School in Los Angeles.
+Chris lives in Lee Vining where he owned and operated Mono Market for 21 years.
+He is also retired from a 35-year career on the Mammoth Mountain Ski Patrol.
+He is a graduate of the Sierra Leadership Institute of the Sierra Business Council and chaired the Mono Basin Regional Planning Commission from 2003 until he was appointed to the Mono County Planning Commission

 Sydney Quinn, Big Pine